Updated on 2025-07-22 GMT+08:00

 • You are not allowed to rename a database in use.
 To rename it, connect to another database.

 • The compatibility mode of an existing database cannot be changed.
-It can only be specified during creation of the database.
+You can only specify the compatibility mode when creating a database.
 For details, see CREATE DATABASE.

 Syntax